Acemik

 Storage conditions.

-Store in the original package at temperature not exceeding 25°C.
+Store in the original packaging at temperatures not exceeding 25 °C.

 Keep out of reach of children.

-10 pills in a blister.
-1 blister in a pack.
+10 tablets in a blister.
+1 blister in a carton.

 Terms of dispensing.
 On prescription.